 People who have a condition known as primary oxalosis, are prone to form oxalate in the body.
-Some people who have fat malabsorption absorb more oxalate from the intestine, and those people will have an underlying risk of oxalate stones.
+Some people who have fat malabsorption absorb more oxalate from the intestine, and those people can have an underlying risk of oxalate stones.
 If they ingest ascorbate, the ascorbate will usually be implicated, and in some cases it may contribute.

 If kidney stones are a concern, check with your doctor.
 If you have a history of kidney stones, please inform yourself of the risks and be sure to drink plenty of water and alkalize the urine.
 I have yet to hear of or witness an infant with kidney trouble or stone formation at the time of or following ascorbate dosing.
 Could it happen?
 Yes.
 It is possible.
 But when I see an infant blue in the face and know that ascorbate will help, it seems unethical to withhold the treatment.
-If that same infant were septic, nobody would consider withholding antibiotics even though the chances of anaphylactic shock from antibiotics are about the same as, or higher than the chance of kidney stone formation from vitamin C in that infant.
+If that same infant were septic, nobody would consider withholding antibiotics even though the chances of anaphylactic shock or kidney injury from antibiotics are about the same as, or higher than the chance of kidney stone formation from vitamin C in that infant.
 In fact, antibiotics are routinely given to B. pertussis patients despite the lack of evidence that they do anything beneficial to the recipient, once the infection is well established.
 I always tell parents that stone formation is a potential, but very low risk.
 I don’t know of any parent who has considered not using ascorbate in their coughing infants, once they learn the physiologic benefit.